digihunch/orthweb/README.md

 To reclaim the resources
 > terraform destroy

-To remove a single resource (e.g. ec2 instance)
+To remove a single resource (e.g. ec2 instance) and dependent
 > terraform destroy -target aws_instance.orthweb

+To re-create a single resource (e.g. ec2 instance)
+> terraform apply -target aws_instance.orthweb

 To start provisioning resources, an AWS credential with sufficient privileges must be provided.
 More information about permissions are provided [here](https://www.terraform.io/docs/cloud/users-teams-organizations/permissions.html).
 The user only needs programatic access, with its Access Key ID and Secret access key retrievable on the client where terraform is executed.
 You should also configure local aws-cli environment by running:
 > aws configure